limbernie/limbernie.github.io/_posts/2018-06-03-geminiinc-v2-walkthrough.md

 ![0.747hclxg2ig](/assets/images/posts/geminiinc-v2-walkthrough/0.747hclxg2ig.png)

 Recall the file `blacklist.txt` uncovered during fuzzing?
 It had a test for illegal characters in the `testcmd` parameter.
-Here we have a readily available webshell that executes commands, yet we have to get pass the test for illegal characters.
+Here we have a readily available web shell that executes commands, yet we have to get pass the test for illegal characters.
 What a bummer!

 ![0.y241xdjfa4g](/assets/images/posts/geminiinc-v2-walkthrough/0.y241xdjfa4g.png)